Updated: Jan 18

-In this semi-interesting article, we're going to look at a video game system which should have more of a public awareness, if only because its legacy has been usurped by the Nintendo Game Boy.
-An ambitious piece of equipment, the Milton-Bradley Microvision was probably too innovative for its time, and quickly faded into obscurity.
+In this entry, we're going to look at a video game system which should have more of a public awareness, if only because its legacy has been usurped by the Nintendo Game Boy.
+An ambitious piece of equipment, the Milton Bradley Microvision was probably too innovative for its time, and quickly faded into obscurity.
 Compounding its fleeting lifespan, Microvision systems haven't aged well, and are difficult to find in working condition.
 Yes, the Microvision has suffered a one-two punch in the gut of nostalgia, and Retro Injection is doing its part to give the spawn of MB some much-needed love.

 Below is my Microvision, complete with box.
 I picked it up at our Salvation Army Family Store, around 2009.
 With the possible exception of worthless PlayStation 2 sports titles, I can't remember the last time I saw anything video game-related there, but it's a still a great source for cassette tapes.
 The poor console has languished in my basement, never receiving any attention... until today.

 Let's see if this baby still fires up.

 According to the box, the Microvision takes two 9V batteries, but mine is the revised design, which needs only one.
 By this point in its production, the internals had been reworked to prevent the overheating which occurred in early Microvisions, when one battery was installed backwards.
 To save on production costs, Milton Bradley never revised the plastic mold; Microvision owners could use the additional space for storing a second battery (or anything else that would fit).
 Note the lack of terminals on the right side:

 I got some beeping, and it looked promising it first, but I have screen rot (more on that later).
 The game isn't playable.
 I'll just tell myself that it might have worked when I bought it ten years ago, so I don't feel like I wasted the... three bucks?
 Whatever.